 - Add the cold, unsalted butter and pulse 10 to 15 times, or until the butter is no smaller than the size of a large pea.
 Transfer mixture to a large mixing bowl and stir in the chocolate chunks.
 Create a well in the center of the dry ingredients and pour in the heavy cream.

 - Using a large fork, stir the cream into the dry ingredients until the dough starts to come together (it will be shaggy).
 Scrape the scone dough onto a clean, floured counter-top.
 Press the dough together gently for 5 to 10 seconds (avoid over-working) and pat the dough into an 7-inch diameter disc, roughly 1-inch thick.
 Don’t worry if the edges are slightly shaggy.

 - Using a sharp, large knife, cut the dough into six wedges.
-Transfer the scone wedges onto the parchment paper (or Silpat) lined baking sheet, distributing them on the baking sheet.
-If your dough is not very cold, chill in the fridge for 10 to 15 minutes before baking.
+Transfer the scone wedges onto the lined baking sheet, distributing them evenly, so they are several inches apart.
+If your dough is no longer chilled, place in the fridge for 10 to 15 minutes before baking.

 - Using a pastry brush, brush the tops of the scones with the remaining heavy cream.
-Sprinkle the scones generously with Belgian pearl sugar, or turbinado or demerara sugar.
-Bake at 425 degrees Fahrenheit for 14 to 18 minutes, rotating the baking sheet halfway through, or until the scones are golden brown.
+Sprinkle the scones generously with Belgian pearl sugar, turbinado, or demerara sugar.
+Bake for 14 to 18 minutes, rotating the baking sheet halfway through, or until the scones are golden brown.

 - Immediately transfer the scones to a rack to cool completely before glazing (or simply serve with orange marmalade).
 If you are planning on reheating the scones or are not serving the scones immediately, see the note section for more tips.